 Among the more striking things about RJ Publications is the range of literature it provides, from romance and erotica to drama and even non-fiction.
 However, the company is especially well known for its wide selection of street lit, with books like Hood Fellas and The Evil Side of Money.
 Launched by author Richard Jeanty, the Snellville, Georgia located publisher typically focuses on the more traditional aspects of urban literature, including subjects like violence, crime and drugs.

 When it comes down to it, some the best of the mainstream urban literature features a whole lot of drama, and Melodrama Publishing sure isn’t about to start downplaying that fact.
-Founded by Crystal Lacey Winslow in 2002, this is a publishing company best suited to the writer that like to add to their reader’s lives.
-With title like Rise of An American Gangstress, this New York publication is far from boring.
-Books that this publisher is interested in typically revolve around strong female characters, wealth, and sexuality.
+Founded by Crystal Lacey Winslow in 2001, this is a publishing company best suited to the writer that likes to add to their reader’s lives.
+With title like Rise of An American Gangstress, by Kim K., this New York publication is far from boring.
+Books that this publisher is interested in typically revolve around strong female characters, wealth, and sexuality, but not exclusively.

 All in all, finding the right publisher for an urban lit novel is all about taking the time to go the extra mile and read a little more about the publisher.
 Here’s the key takeaway to keep in mind: even if a publisher produces urban literature, that doesn’t automatically make them the right fit for your book.